 Mediation is a process where the parents meet with a neutral person called a mediator.
 The mediator helps them talk to each other and find a solution they agree on.
 The provincial government offers couples the services of trained mediators, called family justice counsellors, for free.
+(In fact, at some Provincial Court locations, meeting with a family justice counsellor is one of the first steps in the court process.)
 Or you can hire a private mediator.

 A collaborative negotiation approach may also be used to settle things without going to court.
 In collaborative negotiation you and the other parent each hire specially-trained lawyers.
 You and your lawyers sign an agreement saying that no one will go to court or threaten to go to court.
 If the collaborative process breaks down, you and the other party must hire new lawyers if you want to go to court.

 If you’re not able to come to an agreement, you could also try arbitration.
 An arbitrator can’t make an agreement, but will make a decision, just like a judge.

 For more on these options, see our information on mediation, collaborative negotiation, and arbitration.

 There are times when mediation, collaborative negotiation, and arbitration might be inappropriate.
 This might be true if there has been family violence, or if someone is making threats to damage property or leave with a child.

 No order or agreement about children is ever absolutely final.
 When there’s a significant change in circumstances affecting a child’s best interests, a parenting order or agreement may be changed or set aside.
 That is, something new must have happened since the original order or agreement was made to justify the change.